-HIPAA conducts regular and thorough audits to ensure that appropriate measures are in place to protect patient privacy.
-To ensure compliance and avoid fines, organizations should institute performance and compliance monitoring, as well as periodic self audits.
+HIPAA conducts regular and thorough audits, ensuring that appropriate measures are in place to protect patient privacy.
+To ensure compliance and avoid fines, organizations should institute performance and compliance monitoring, as well as periodic self-audits.

-Advances in the technology and healthcare fields have led to the need for a more sophisticated approach to medical records management.
+Advances in technology and healthcare require a more sophisticated approach to patient information management.
 When health records aren’t secured, both patients and providers are at risk.

 As data breaches increase, so have penalties for non-compliant organizations.
-In 2018, the Office for Civil Rights issued a record amount of HIPAA settlements, totaling $28.7 million in fines, a 22% increase over the previous record.
+In 2020, the Office for Civil Rights issued more financial penalties for HIPAA violations than any other year.